deejaypapi/rx3-toolkit/README.md

    | **Normal**       | Most of the time                                              |
    | **Very fast**    | Auditioning a playlist, or a long queue has to finish tonight |

-   The top two are the same model at two settings, so switching between them downloads nothing and costs you no quality вЂ” only time.
+   The top two are the same model at two settings, so switching between them downloads nothing and costs you no quality — only time.
 Only **Very fast** swaps the model itself.
 What the app can actually reach depends on your graphics card, and the line under the selector tells you what *your* machine resolves to rather than what is true in general.

    The **BS-RoFormer EP17** model is available as an additional separation option and provides separate **Vocals, Bass and Drums** outputs.

 8. Start it.
 The app estimates how long the run will take, then corrects itself after the first track and remembers your machine's speed for next time.
-If it works out at more than ten minutes it asks first, because it will occupy the machine вЂ” keep the computer plugged in and awake.
+If it works out at more than ten minutes it asks first, because it will occupy the machine — keep the computer plugged in and awake.

 Each processed track produces RX3 stem sidecar files in an `RX3_STEMS` folder: